DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/01_types/01_python.md

 `n` was assigned the value `3 + 5`, or `8`, which when multiplied by `3.141` is
 `25.128`, the value stored in `circumference_2`.

-Let's take a look at those two average lines.
-In both, we add `i`, `j`, and `k`.
+Let's take a look at the average line.
+We add `i`, `j`, and `k`.
 From above, `i = 2`, `j = 3`, and `k = 5`.
-When those are all added together,
-they equal `10`.
+When those are all added together, they equal `10`.
 The parenthesese are there to tell Python to do the addition first, before the division.
-Here is where the two lines diverge.
-So far, `i`, `j`, and `k` are all integers. `3` itself is also an integer.
-When we do arithmetic with integers, we can only ever get an integer.
-So when we divide the integer 10 by the integer 3, we get the closes integer - 3!
-In the second line, we divide the integer 10 by the float 3.0.
-As soon as floats are involved, the value of the arithmetic is ALWAYS a float!
-So we get the much more accurate `3.33333333333`, which is not exactly correct but as precise as the computer can calculate.
+We then divide the integer 10 by 3, and in python 3 the value of the arithmetic is ALWAYS a float!
+So we get the extremely accurate `3.33333333333`, which is not exactly correct but as precise as the computer can calculate.
 (See the appendix on computer arithmetic if you want the gory, mathy details!)

 We've covered addition, multiplication, and division.
 Subtraction should be easy to figure out.
 The next section does some math with a square root.
 Specifically,